JakobBergG/Dataproject_GBM/README.md

 When finetuning to CUH it looks as if the performance has increased after finetuning, since we get slightly lower values across MSD and Hausdorf and an improved dice.

 A worse performance of the finetuned networks was expected since the delineations of the tumors in the OUH and CUH data sets were more inconsistent and not made with a focus on model training.
-The increased variance on the dice boxplot may be caused by tumor volumes differing since the metric is very volume-dependent.
+The increased variance on the dice boxplot may be caused by the predicted tumor volumes differing since the metric is very volume-dependent.